emqx/emqx-docs/en_US/data-integration/data-bridge-mysql.md

 ### Test the Data Bridge and Rule

-Use MQTT X  to send a message to topic  `t/1`  to trigger an online/offline event.
+Use MQTTX  to send a message to topic  `t/1`  to trigger an online/offline event.

 ```bash
 mqttx pub -i emqx_c -t t/1 -m '{ "msg": "hello MySQL" }'